Walt Disney Concert Hall: Acoustics

 As construction finished in the spring of 2003, the Philharmonic postponed its grand opening until the fall and used the summer to let the orchestra and Master Chorale adjust to the new hall.
 Performers and critics agreed that it was well worth this extra time taken by the time the hall opened to the public.
 During the summer rehearsals a few hundred VIPs were invited to sit in including donors, board members and journalists.
 Writing about these rehearsals, Los Angeles Times music critic Mark Swed wrote the following account:

 The hall met with laudatory approval from nearly all of its listeners, including its performers.
 In an interview with PBS, Esa-Pekka Salonen, former music director of the Los Angeles Philharmonic, said, "The sound, of course, was my greatest concern, but now I am totally happy, and so is the orchestra," and later said, "Everyone can now hear what the L.A.
 Phil is supposed to sound like."
 This remains one of the most successful grand openings of a concert hall in American history.

 As he was designing the Walt Disney Concert Hall, Gehry committed to producing a building that would promote the best acoustics possible.
 In order to do this, Gehry used ratios to test the acoustics of a model of the building, which was a 1:10 replica.
 Gehry had to scale all elements of the design accordingly, including the sound that he pumped into the model.
 Gehry reduced the wavelength of the sounds by a factor of ten in order to discover how his design would respond to the orchestras that would later perform in it to provide the best possible acoustics.

 The walls and ceiling of the hall are finished with Douglas-fir while the floor is finished with oak.
 Columbia Showcase & Cabinet Co.
 Inc., based in Sun Valley, CA, produced all of the ceiling panels, wall panels and architectural woodwork for the main auditorium and lobbies.
 The Hall's reverberation time is approximately 2.2 seconds unoccupied and 2.0 seconds occupied.

 Regional Connector tunnel

-Los Angeles County Metropolitan Transportation Authority has an agreement with the Los Angeles Music Center to use the most advanced noise-suppression measures for construction of the Regional Connector Transit Corridor subway under 2nd Street where it passes the hall and the Colburn School of Music.
-Metro will use procedures to ensure that the rumble of trains does not intrude on the sound quality of recordings made in the venues or mar audiences' musical experience within this sensitive stretch of the tunnel.
-Metro will also build an elevated walkway from the Grand Av Arts/Bunker Hill station to the concert hall.
+Los Angeles County Metropolitan Transportation Authority had an agreement with the Los Angeles Music Center to use the most advanced noise-suppression measures for construction of the Regional Connector subway under 2nd Street where it passes the hall and the Colburn School of Music.
+Metro used procedures to ensure that the rumble of trains did not intrude on the sound quality of recordings made in the venues or mar audiences' musical experience within this sensitive stretch of the tunnel.
+Metro also built an elevated walkway from the Grand Avenue Arts/Bunker Hill station to the concert hall.